 Kyrgyzstan packs a lot of beauty and hospitality into a small country.
 Among the most popular things to do in beautiful Kyrgyzstan: hiking in and around both the Tian Shan and Pamir mountains, horseback riding and horse trekking, experiencing the nomadic culture of the Kyrgyz people, attending a festival or two (in summer), and digging into Kyrgyz and ethnic cuisine.

-The best time to visit Kyrgyzstan is from May to September, when the weather is warm and the mountains are accessible.
+The best time to visit Kyrgyzstan is from May to September when the weather is warm and the mountains are accessible.
 July and August are the busiest months, so if you prefer fewer crowds, consider visiting in May, June, or September.

 Kyrgyzstan is best known for its combination of natural beauty and nomadic culture, which is still alive and well in many parts of the country.
 However, Kyrgyzstan was also along Silk Road trading routes as the city of Osh and other historical sites like Tash Rabat caravansarai can attest.

 Staying in a yurt is essential.
-Other cultural experiences include: attending local festivals and celebrations, eating local Kyrgyz food, having a taste of kymyz / kumis (fermented mare’s milk), horseback riding, traditional hunting with eagles, visiting Kyrgyz felt and carpet workshops, witnessing a yurt-building contest, and watching kok boru (the local nomadic version of polo).
+Other cultural experiences include: attending local festivals and celebrations, eating local Kyrgyz food, having a taste of kymyz/kumis (fermented mare’s milk), horseback riding, traditional hunting with eagles, visiting Kyrgyz felt and carpet workshops, witnessing a yurt-building contest, and watching kok boru (the local nomadic version of polo).
 Historical sites like Tash Rabat and Burana Tower are worth a visit, too.

 Many Kyrgyz people still live a semi-nomadic lifestyle, herding livestock and moving between different pastures throughout the year as the seasons change.
 Visitors can easily witness this way of life along hikes and treks throughout the country.
 To experience this unique way of life firsthand, you can also stay in a yurt, go on a horseback riding trek, or seek out cultural experiences like hunting with eagles.